duragauge/MTH091/README.md

 ## 3.2 Solving Multi-Step Equations by Inverse Operations
 **Objectives:**
 - Use inverse operations to solve multi-step equations where the variable can be isolated, including
-  - multi-step linear equations
+  - Solving through Simplification
   - multi-step equations with one radical
   - and multi-step equations with one power
 - Check solutions for validity.

-## 3.3 Formulas
+## 3.3 Solving Literal Equations and Formulas
 **Objectives:**
 - Evaluate formulas.
 - Solve formulas for a specified variable.

 # Chapter 4 - Intermediate Equations

-## 4.1 Multi-Step Linear Equations
+## 4.1 Solving through Simplification
 **Objectives:**
 - Solve linear equations with the variable on both sides.
 - Solve linear equations by combining like terms.